mcgarrah/mcgarrah.github.io/_posts/2024-01-27-networking-site-2-site-vpn.md

 I have a problem with two separate networks and locations that I'd like to link up together seamlessly.
 For the purposes of the discussion it could be a corporation with a main headquarters and a satelite office.
 For me it is two residences separated by a three (3) hour drive with one in the city and one at the beach.
 Since remote work has become a real thing, I can seamlessly transition between my two houses for work... but not for my homelab hobby.

-In the business world, my two physical sites would be connected via a VPN to make the two networks seamlessly connected.
+In the business world, my two physical sites or locations would be connected via a VPN to make the two networks seamlessly connected.
 This is called a site-to-site VPN which can come in several different implementations.
 I would want a split-tunnel so that public internet traffic at each site uses the closest network access and not back-haul all the internet traffic to one site.
 Corporations will often not do split-tunnel so they can monitor all public internet network traffic in one pipeline with security tools to protect from malicious ingress or egress traffic.

 ## GL.iNet GL-AXT1800 (Slate AX) Pocket-Sized Wi-Fi 6 Gigabit Travel Router, Extender/Repeater for Hotel

 https://www.gl-inet.com/products/gl-axt1800/

 I bought a Slate-AX with a nice case back in Jan 2023 as part of being able to work remotely from hotels and jumping between wifi networks.
-Their product was really helpful in that use case and left me with a really good impression on this products.
+Their product was really helpful in that use case and left me with a really good impression on their products.
 The price to value was pretty high at least for me.
-It made for a stable consistent network as I worked intermittantly from hotels for a year.
+It made for a stable consistent network as I worked intermittantly from hotels for about a year.

 ## GL.iNet MT2500A (Brume 2) Mini VPN Security Gateway